Powerful statistical inference for nested data using sufficient summary statistics: Introduction

+In the neuroimaging (e.g., electro- and magnetoencephalography, EEG/MEG) literature, the use of suboptimal inference procedures is currently still widespread, as discussed in \cite{Mumford2009,Pernet2011}.
+Common hierarchical approaches often summarize subject-level data by a single quantity per subject, which is often the mean or the difference between class means, and treat these as single samples in a group-level test.
+This `naive' summary-statistics approach is, however, not optimal in terms of statistical power, as it ignores information about the intra-subject variance.
+Given the low signal-to-noise ratios and small sample regimes that are typical for neuroimaging studies, the potential loss of statistical power is unfortunate.

-We here consider the problem of estimating group-level effect sizes and estimating their statistical significance.
-We point out that this problem can be formulated in a compellingly simple framework, where group-level inference is conducted using the results of separate subject-level analyses only.
-The resulting statistical methods are simple to implement, computationally efficient to estimate, and the underlying model can be made equivalent to a nested linear model in many cases \cite{Beckmann2003}.
-Such approaches are standard in meta analysis \cite{Borenstein2009,Card2011}, and known as `summary statistic' approaches in the fMRI literature \cite{Holmes1998,Beckmann2003,Monti2011}.
+Group-level statistical power can be improved by incorporating variances at the lower level in relatively simple ways.
+The problem of estimating group-level effect sizes and estimating their statistical significance can, moreover, be formulated in a compellingly simple framework, where group-level inference is conducted using the \emph{sufficient} summary statistics of separate subject-level analyses.
+The resulting statistical methods are simple to implement, computationally efficient, and can be easily extended to settings with more than two nesting levels, which are common, e.g., in the analysis of functional magnetic resonance imaging (fMRI) data.
+Sufficient summary statistics approaches are popular in the field of meta analysis \citep{Borenstein2009,Card2011}.
+In neuroimaging, they are commonly used to estimate group-level coefficients of hierarchical linear model \citep[see][for methodological reviews]{Beckmann2003,Monti2011}.
+Here, we argue that a wider range of popular effect size measures can benefit from the high statistical power of sufficient-summary-statistic-based estimators.
+While this has been exploited in various experimental studies \citep{schubert2009now,haufe2011eeg,Winkler2015,Lur20162538,batista2016developmental}, the theoretical grounds on which such estimators are derived for different effect size measures have not yet been summarized in a single accessible source.